-In December 2016 Mischa and I set off from South Africa on a year long journey through Latin America.
-During this time, Where’s my Dopamine? came into being.
-I began this blog about the brain on travel as a way of processing my experiences, which, at an early point in the trip began to feel overwhelming, in both good ways and bad.
+Where’s my Dopamine? is a blog about the brain on travel, which came into being as a way of processing the wild and wonderful experiences of our travels in Latin America.
 As a social neuroscientist, I am drawn to understanding the neural basis of our human emotions and how our experiences in the world in turn influence the brain.
 This lens helps me find meaning, somehow.
 I hope you will join me as I begin to trace some of the fascinating ways that our brains behave on travel.

 Robert Frost might have felt that our decisions about the paths down which we travel are meaningless, but if you look to the brain, there is meaning in every moment.